 The status quo for safety is unacceptable and AB 316 would lock it in.
-The National Highway Traffic Safety Administration ("NHTSA") estimates that nearly 43,000 traffic deaths occurred in 2021-representing a 16-year high and an 11% increase in fatalities from 2020.
-In California alone more than 4,000 lives were lost in motor vehicle crashes in 2021.
+The National Highway Traffic Safety Administration ("NHTSA") estimates that nearly 43,000 traffic deaths occurred in 2022-approximately 100 fatalities per day.
+In California alone more than 4,400 lives were lost in motor vehicle crashes in 2022.
 Nearly 14% of crashes in the United States involve a truck, and 1 in 3 long-haul truck drivers experience a serious crash in their career.
 In one study, the U.S. Department of Transportation found that drivers of trucks over 10,000 pounds were responsible in 87% of incidents in which the truck caused the crash.
 Rather than increase barriers to the deployment of heavy-duty AVs, California should support driverless AV operation because AVs do not drive drunk, text while driving, fall asleep at the wheel, or recklessly speed.
 Indeed, for over a dozen years, AV technology has been tested on America's public roads and maintains a remarkable safety record.
 Autonomous trucks are safely operating without human drivers across the country, but AB 316 would prevent California from reaping these safety benefits.